When Admixtures Turn Us into Chemists

 Chemical admixtures may also be incompatible with flooring applications.
 The pH levels of concrete can break down flooring adhesives, and incompatible admixtures can further complicate matters.
 It is wise to investigate all thoroughly before attempting such feats of flooring chemistry.

-Concrete moisture content can be measured to adapt for changes to RH.
-Wagner Meters has developed the Rapid RH® 4.0 in situ test method for regulatory compliance as defined by the American Society for Testing and Materials (ASTM), Standard F2170.
+Concrete MC can be measured to adapt for changes to RH.
+Wagner Meters has developed the Rapid RH® 4.0 in-situ test method for regulatory compliance as defined by the American Society for Testing and Materials (ASTM), Standard F2170.

-It may not resolve the technical evolution of admixtures, but moisture content management remains at the core of every successful concrete slab installation.
+It may not resolve the technical evolution of admixtures, but MC management remains at the core of every successful concrete slab installation.

 ACI Education Bulletin E4-03 Chemical Admixtures for Concrete.
 Farmington Hills, MI: American Concrete Institute.

 Ramachandran, V.A.
 (Ed.)
 Concrete Admixtures Handbook: Properties, Science, and Technology, 2nd Ed., Ottawa, Ontario: National Research Council Canada.
 Web.